Haymisey/MemOS/README.md

 ## ⚡ The Elevator Pitch
 **Whoever owns the local context layer owns the agent decade.** MemOS is building the open-source standard for local AI memory.
 - **100% Local**: No cloud, no API keys, total privacy.
-- **Autonomous**: Ingests your files and clipboard silently while you work.
+- **Autonomous**: Ingests your files, clipboard, and terminal errors silently.
 - **Universal**: One API (REST + MCP) to rule them all.

 ---